-Safety is the goal in all University of Michigan (U-M) laboratories and wherever research is performed.
-This goal can only be met when you (faculty/lab managers/supervisors) plan for it during the experimental design phase and carry it through to completion of the research; when they take time to:
+A strong safety culture is a goal wherever University of Michigan (U-M) research is performed.
+This goal can only be met when you (faculty/lab managers/supervisors) plan for it during the experimental design phase and carry it through to completion of the research; taking the time to:

 - Evaluate and understand the hazards and risks of the operations and equipment involved in the research.